hues-platform/energy-hub-model-generator-aimms/README.md

 If you would like to optimize the selection and sizing of *energy conversion and storage technologies* for a given case, you must define the properties of the technologies to be considered.
 These should be defined in the "technology_data" directory in your newly created experiment folder.

 Descriptions of energy conversion and storage technologies should be defined in a "conversion_technology_data.csv" file and a "storage_technology_data.csv"file, respectively, which should be placed within this directory.
 These files must be formatted in a specific way, with specific properties defined on each row.
-See [INPUT_FILE_SPECIFICATION] for details on how to format these files.
+See the [INPUT_FILE_SPECIFICATION](INPUT_FILE_SPECIFICATION.md) for details on how to format these files.

 For an example of how to structure and format these files, see the default "conversion_technology_data.csv" and "storage_technology_data.csv" files in experiments/generic_energy_hub_basic/technology_data/.
 Note: In the current version of the Ehub Modeling Tool, it is not possible to generate models for optimizing the network technologies or topology.